ssantoyo/Youtify/README.md

 * [ ] Your app interact with a database (e.g. Parse)
 * [ ] Your app integrates with a SDK (e.g. Google Maps SDK, Facebook SDK)

+**Required Must-have Stories**
+* [x] User sees app icon in home screen and styled launch screen
+* [ ] User can sign up to creat a new account using Parse authentication
+* [ ] User can log in and log out of his or her account
+* [ ] The current signed in user is persisted across app restarts
+* [ ] User can view all their Youtube playlist
+* [ ] User can pull to refresh the playlist on Youtube

 **Optional Nice-to-have Stories**

 * [fill in your required user stories here]